❓ Server Assistant — Frequently Asked Questions

 Where is data stored?

-What happens to my data when the bot is removed from my server?
+What happens to my data when I remove the bot?

 Is there a public API?

 Not yet.
-A premium-tier REST API for guild data is on the roadmap.
+A premium-tier read-only API for your own server's data is on the roadmap.

 Can I export my server's data?